 We kept seeing these everywhere.
 What are they?
 ATMs?
 No one seems to be getting money out of them.

-I walked up to it and hit random buttons until it started showing me things in English.
+I walked up to the box and hit random buttons until it started showing me things in English.
 A helpful local walked up and spent five minutes trying to switch it to English, which I had already switched it to.
 Thanks dude.

-As our guide explained life in Khujand to us, a prayer service let out of the mosque behind us.
+As our guide explained life in Khujand to us, a prayer service let out of a mosque nearby.
 Hundreds of people streamed past us out the front door, and absolutely every one of them looked at us like we had kicked their grandmother in the kidneys.

 After he finished his spiel, I pulled our guide aside and asked him why we were on the receiving end of these stares of death.